-Basic Media Player Features
+Basic Media Player Controls

-The Media Player panel displays the video in the viewing panel, in the proper aspect ratio.
-Media Player panel is resizable horizontally and vertically; the media frame displays the proper aspect ratio in the available space.
+The Media Player panel displays the video in the viewing panel.
+The Media Player panel is resizable horizontally and vertically; the media frame displays the proper aspect ratio in the available space.
+A Maximize button in the upper left corner expands the player to fill the portal or reduces it back to the lower left corner.

-You can play sound or mute it, by clicking the speaker icon just to the left of the volume adjustment bar.
+You can play sound or mute it, by clicking the speaker icon just to the left of the volume adjustment bar, and you can vary the volume by adjusting the volume slider.

 Audio meters display on the left and right, representing left and right channel stereo.
 When the video is playing (even when sound is muted) or as you scrub the media, the meters provide a visual clue representation of sound volume.
 The audio meters are designed to visually show the points of silence near where the operator is creating a new segment.
-In Tempo configurations for example, Tempo operators can choose points of silence to create a new segment, to avoid audio anomalies during the retiming process.
+In Tempo configurations, operators can use the Silence buttons to navigate to and choose points of silence to create a new segment, to avoid audio anomalies during the re-timing process.

-The timeline at the bottom enables you to scrub the media; and the player buttons enable you to play, stop, or go to points in the media in forward and reverse.
+The scrubber and timeline below the display enables you to scrub the media; and the player buttons enable you to play, stop, bump forward and back, and go to the start and end of the clip.